Disney Twisted-Wonderland: Plot

-Prologue: Welcome to the Villains' world
+Prologue: Welcome to the Villains' World

-Yuu (the player) is summoned to another world by a magic mirror and arrives at the magic training school, Night Raven College.
-Yuu has no recollection of how they were summoned there and is unable to be sent back to their original world.
-Through the antics of a fire-breathing magic cat monster named Grim, Yuu receives a small demonstration of the abilities some people in this new world possess.
+Yuu is summoned to another world by a magic mirror and arrives at the magic training school, Night Raven College.
+Yuta has no recollection of how they were summoned there and is unable to be sent back to their original world.
+Through the antics of a fire-breathing magic cat monster named Grim, Yuta receives a small demonstration of the abilities some people in this new world possess.

-Due to having nowhere else to go, Yuu is forced to stay at Night Raven College and act as an errand boy/janitor until the headmaster, Dire Crowley, can find a way to send them home.
-Crowley graciously allows them to live in the haunted and run-down dormitory on the edge of campus, now called the Ramshackle Dorm.
-After fighting some local ghosts and being evaluated by Crowley, Yuu and Grim are allowed to stay in the dorm.
+Due to having nowhere else to go, Yuu is forced to live in Ramshackle until the headmaster, Dire Crowley, can find a way to send them home.
+After fighting some local ghosts and being evaluated by Crowley, Yuta and Grim are allowed to stay in the dorm.

-Grim and Yuu encounter troublemakers, Ace Trappola and Deuce Spade, who give them a rundown on the ordering of the school dorms.
-Due to Grim's antics, an expensive magical chandelier breaks during a fight, resulting in the group being told to leave the school.
-However, they are told that if they go on a quest to retrieve a replacement mage stone for the chandelier in order to fix their mistake, their ban would be rescinded.
-They visit an abandoned mine to find one and are attacked by a monster covered in an ink-like substance called "Overblot".
+Grim and Yuu meet Ace Trappola and Deuce Spade, who inform them about the Great Seven that the seven dormitories at Night Raven College are based on.
+Due to Grim's antics, an expensive magical chandelier breaks during a fight, and Crowley expels the group from the school.
+However, they are told that if they go on a quest to retrieve a replacement mage stone for the chandelier in order to fix their mistake, their expulsion would be rescinded.
+They visit an abandoned mine to find one and are attacked by a monster covered in an ink-like substance called "blot".

 The group fights the monster for the stone, and Yuu discovers that they are able to get normally uncooperative students to work together.
-As these talents would be of a huge help to Night Raven College, filled with headstrong students unwilling to work in teams, Crowley asks the player to become a joint-student of the school, sharing their enrolment spot with Grim.
+As these talents would be of a huge help to Night Raven College, filled with headstrong students unwilling to work in teams, Crowley asks Yuu to become a joint-student of the school, sharing their enrollment spot with Grim.